 About Quiche Lorraine

-But no matter the reason, mastering a classic recipe of this savory tart has been on my cooking to-do list for much longer than I’d like to admit.
+Mastering a classic recipe for the French tart quiche Lorraine has been on my cooking to-do list for much longer than I’d like to admit.

 And, you guys, I finally found an easy recipe that I like.
-Or, more importantly, one I like enough to share with you.
+Or, more importantly, a recipe that I like enough to share with you.

 Plus, this recipe makes for an excellent base for all the other delicious quiche recipes out there.